davidarchanjo/spring-certified-developer-study-guide/README.md

 - https://howtodoinjava.com/spring-boot2/resttemplate/spring-restful-client-resttemplate-example

 ## KEY INTERFACES
-[Model](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/ui/Model.html) - used to supply attributes utilized for rendering views;
+[Model](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/ui/Model.html) - used to supply attributes, i.e. the data of our application, utilized for rendering views;

 [ModelMap](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/ui/ModelMap.html) - used to pass values to render a view, with the advantage to pass a collection of values like a Map.